OpenConext/Stepup-Deploy/docs/development.md

 ### Metadata

-Add the following to `{ssp-root}/metadata/saml20-sp-remote.php`, this registers the Gateway as SP for SimpleSAMLphp
+Copy the files in `{ssp-root}/metadata-templates` to the `{ssp-root}/metadata` folder.
+Then add the following to `{ssp-root}/metadata/saml20-sp-remote.php`, this registers the Gateway as SP for SimpleSAMLphp

 Remove the examples in this file and put: